 —Acts 2:38, NIV

-Peter says, “repent of your sins.”
+repent of your sins.
 That means you have to admit all of the bad things you’ve done and promise Jesus that you won’t do it again.
 It’s more fun to skip this part, but in the long run, it is better if you do it.

-Repeat these Steps for the Rest of your Life
+Repeat Steps Two Through Seven for the Rest of Your Life

 When I say you should be connected with other believers, I don’t mean that you should attend a church regularly, though that is a part of it.
 You are part of the Body of Christ, and you should be part of all of it.